stephband/slide-show/README.md

 This registers the `<slide-show>` custom element.

-You may also include `element.css`, which provides some minimal fallback style for the element before it is registered, and for those cases where JS fails completely:
+You may also include `element.css`, which provides minimal fallback style for the element before it is registered (or for those cases when JS fails completely):

 ```html
 <link rel="stylesheet" src="./path/to/slide-show/build/element.css"></link>